Skip to main content

 16:00-18:00 Breakout Workshops

-GC3A: Redefining Polar Cap Patches: Understanding High-Latitude Irregularities, and their implications for the coupled MIT system Leslie Lamarche Room 101
+GC3A: Redefining Polar Cap Patches: Understanding High-Latitude Irregularities, and their implications for the coupled MIT system Leslie Lamarche 101

-Multi-decadal Variation Susan Nossal Room 102
+Multi-decadal Variation Susan Nossal 102

-18:30 - 20:00 Banquet Junior Ballroom
+18:30 - 20:00 Banquet Jr. Ballroom

 Friday, June 26, 2026